kubermatic/docs/content/kubermatic/master/installation/install_kubermatic_ee/_index.en.md

 When using Helm 2, it's required to setup Tiller inside the cluster.
 This requires setting up a ClusterRole and -Binding, before installing Tiller itself.
-If your cluster already has Tiller installed in another namespace, you can re-use it, but an installation dedicated for Kubermatic is preferred.
+If your cluster already has Tiller installed in another namespace, you can re-use it, but an installation dedicated for KKP is preferred.

 ```bash
 kubectl create namespace kubermatic